mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Are Mississippi Juvenile Criminal Records Open to the Public?

 In the state of Mississippi and across the U.S., records of juvenile delinquents and their court prosecution are automatically sealed by state statutes.
 However, in selected cases, these records are not sealed and may not be expunged except under special circumstances.
-If the juvenile over 14 and has recorded prior offenses and adjudications, or if he/she were tried as an adult or involved in a traffic-related violation and/or if the offense committed is (by state law) a felony, then the record will not be sealed.
+If the juvenile is over 14 and has recorded prior offenses and adjudications, or if he/she were tried as an adult or involved in a traffic-related violation and/or if the offense committed is (by state law) a felony, then the record may not be sealed.

 Sealed juvenile criminal records may be released to selected persons who are authorized by a court order.
 It may also be released if the requesting party is authorized by or is a school district, the district attorney or the legal representative of the juvenile.
 However, to obtain the required legal authority to access a Mississippi juvenile criminal record, the requestor must provide a justifiable reason for the release of the requested document.